sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answer is **Yes, the PC2 will respond to the 10.250.20.63 broadcast if both ports are operationally in access mode and the same VLAN**.
 The IPv4 address 10.250.20.63 is the broadcast address of the 10.250.20.0/26 subnet.
 A switch forward broadcast communication to all ports in a VLAN.
 If both ports that connect PC1 and PC2 belong to the same VLAN, then PC2 as well as other devices in the same subnet will receive the ICMP request from PC1 and respond to it.
 --------
-Which statement regarding online and offline password attacks is true?
+Which statement regarding **online and offline password attacks is true**?

 * **Offline attacks are more dangerous because there is no external authentication system.**